witoldkrzyk/integration-project/README.md

 ## Final Notes

 You're ready to go!
 Just add your `.txt` files to the input folder and run the application.
 All converted files will be saved in the output folder.
-Unsupported file types will be ignored and logged for reference.
+Unsupported file types will be moved to an error folder for review.